fallow64/gpt-rewind/frontend/DATA_CONTEXT_USAGE.md

 The `DataContext` provides:

-- `uploadedData`: The parsed JSON data from the uploaded file
+- `localData`: The parsed JSON data from the uploaded file
-- `setUploadedData(data)`: Function to store the data
+- `setLocalData(data)`: Function to store the data
 - `clearData()`: Function to clear the stored data

 ### Usage in Components